-Large quantities of kaolin were discovered in the area during the 18th century.
-With the help of the local feudal lord, potters skilled in the making of porcelain from Arita in present-day Saga Prefecture were brought in to help, and the porcelain made in the castle town of Izushi marked the beginnings of this ware.
-Subsequently, the number of kilns increased in and around this castle town and a production center became established.
+Large quantities of kaolin were discovered in the Izuhi area during the 18th century.
+With the help of the local feudal lord, potters skilled in the porcelain making from Arita (present-day Saga Prefecture) were brought in to help, and the porcelain made in the castle town of Izushi marked the beginnings of these wares.
+Subsequently, the number of kilns increased in and around this castle town, and a production center became established.

-It is now the only area producing a pure white porcelain and the sculptural techniques that enhance its beauty are of a very high standard.
-With its silky surface, this ware has sense of unblemished elegance and is refined in the extreme.
-The main items produced today are for the tea ceremony and flower vases, both with an enviable delicacy.
+Today, Izushi is the only area producing pure white porcelain, and the sculptural techniques that enhance its beauty are very high-level.
+With their silky surface, these wares have a sense of unblemished elegance and extreme refinement.
+The main items produced today are tea ceremony implements and flower vases, both with an enviable delicacy.

-Among the porcelain-producing areas, this is the only area that can boast white porcelain of the "purest white."
-Furthermore, the sculpting techniques employed to bring out such beauty possess a very high level of sophistication.
-Izushi yaki, whose texture is reminiscent of silk, has a neat and clean charm and is filled with grace and elegance.
+Among the porcelain-producing areas, only Izushi can boast the purest white porcelain, and the sculpting techniques employed to bring out such lustrous beauty are highly sophisticated.
+Izushi Yaki has a texture reminiscent of silk and a simple charm full of grace and elegance.

 How to make

-A local white porcelain stone is used as the main raw material; after the rough body is processed by means of patterning, sculpting, fretwork and pasting techniques, it is then painted and baked.
+A local white porcelain stone is used as the main raw material.
+After the rough body is processed by means of patterning, sculpting, fretwork and pasting techniques, it is then painted and fired.